 *Make sure your passport still has at least six months left before it expires, and if you need to renew it, make that a priority, stat!

-At this stage, only Australian citizens and permanent residents who are fully vaccinated with a TGA approved or recognised vaccine will be able to leave (and return to) Australia.
-The current list of TGA vaccines include Pfizer, Moderna, AstraZeneca, Johnson & Johnson, Coronavac, and Covishield.
+Australian citizens and permanent residents, as well as travellers included in other exempt categories, like eligible visa holders, now have the green light to travel internationally from Australia.
+If you fit into one of these categories, you must be fully vaccinated with a TGA approved or recognised vaccine will be able to leave (and return to) Australia.
+The current list of TGA vaccines include Pfizer, Moderna, AstraZeneca, Johnson & Johnson, Coronavac, Covaxin, and Covishield.

 Do you have an internationally recognised vaccination certificate?